 DEZIM SUMMER SCHOOL 2025

-One-day workshops on quantitative and qualitative methods of social research will take place from August 12 to 14.
-All courses are free of charge and you can register for as many courses as you like.
+From August 12 to 14, 2025, one-day workshops on quantitative and qualitative methods of social research took place.
+All courses were free of charge and participants could register for as many courses as they wished.

 When: 12.08.25 - 14.08.2025